Financial Aid For Graduate Students

 - Other Title IV assistance (not including FWS)

 You may be required to make a repayment when cash has been disbursed from financial aid funds in excess of the amount of aid that you earned (based on the date of your total withdrawal) during the term.
 The amount of Title IV aid earned is determined by multiplying the total Title IV aid (other than FWS) for which you qualified by the percentage of time during the term that you were enrolled.

 - If less aid was disbursed than was earned, you may receive a late disbursement for the difference.

-The responsibility for returning unearned Title IV aid is shared between the University and you.
-It is allocated according to the portion of disbursed aid that could have been used to cover University charges, and the portion that could have been disbursed directly to you once those charges were covered.
+The responsibility for returning unearned Title IV aid is shared between the University and the student.
+It is allocated according to the portion of disbursed aid that could have been used to cover University charges and the portion that could have been disbursed directly to the student once those charges were covered.
 Barry University will distribute the unearned aid back to the Title IV programs, as specified by law.
-You will be billed for the amount that you owe to the Title IV programs, as well as any amount due to the University, as a result of Title IV that were returned that would have been used to cover University charges.
+Students will be billed for the amount owed to the Title IV programs, as well as any amount due to the University, as a result of Title IV that was returned that would have been used to cover University charges.

 For additional information on refunds to Title IV sources, please contact the Office of Financial Aid at 1-800-695-2279 or (305) 899-3673.

 Additional Gift Aid Available